|

 particularly coveted.
 These soft treats are wonderful for training

-puppies all sorts of things like why it's best to potty outside and
+like why it's best to potty outside and

 that crates and leashes can be a good thing.